jessebarton/cleanse/README.md

 - [x] Add command line flag for removeing files.
 - [x] Add command line flag for moving files to duplicate folder for review.
-- [ ] Add ability to move files from inter folders instead of single directories.
+- [ ] Add ability to move files from inner folders instead of single directories.

 ## Contributing